 As a newly empty nester, my nest may be empty, but I am still finding little fluffy feathers blowing around the house in unexpected places.
-Some of these take the form of bills that peskily didn’t go with their perpetrator (like car insurance which you forget you linked with your own in a previous fit of generosity) or bits of forgotten laundry that you can’t put back in a now empty drawer.
+Some of these take the form of bills that peskily didn’t go with their perpetrator (like car insurance, which you forget you linked with your own in a previous fit of generosity) or forgotten laundry that you can’t put back in a now-empty drawer.

 Then there are almost empty rooms to be cleared out.
 I tend to do this quickly as the thought of maintaining a dusty shrine to young adults happily off adventuring is more than my self-respect can bear.
 I’ve found presents left behind in dark corners as an unintended rebuke for thinking I know my offspring better than I do (or for imagining their tastes remained as they were aged 10), and items of clothing abandoned that I can see nothing wrong with – which is probably the point.

-There are the nice things too – like the fact both sons phone more often than I expected and are completely unaware of the pleasure it brings that they still turn to their mum for both little and big things in life.
+There are the nice things too – like the fact both sons will call more often than I expected and are completely unaware of the pleasure it brings that they still turn to their mum for both little and big things in life.

 But, before I start to sound like some cast-off, apple pie mom, it is as well to look at a broader picture.
 I would like to share with you a few things that I’ve learned as I am now officially an empty nester and realizing that it’s really not so bad.

 - Be a slob or a vamp, according to your mood, without fear of being embarrassing